Teaching English in France: Living in France

 Je regrette, je ne parle pas français.

-These are just some of the basic French phrases that English teachers may wish to practice before arriving to France.
-Many areas in France will speak English; however, as part of the experience it is worth learning the language.
+These are just some of the basic French phrases that English teachers may wish to practice before arriving in France.
+Although they will find that many French can understand some English, as part of the experience it is worth learning the language.

 Eating in France